Blocking ads removes funding from us!

 (Post picture: © 2021 TechnikNews)

-The Huawei Mate 40 Pro was released at the end of last year for a suggested retail price of 1.199 euros.
-The equipment is more than impressive, but so is the Mate 40 Pro comes with some restrictions, the RRP seems way too high.
+The Huawei Mate 40 Pro was released at the end of last year for a recommended retail price of 1.199 euros.
+The features are more than impressive, but since the Mate 40 Pro also comes with some limitations, the RRP seems far too high.

 Design - indescribably high quality & beautiful

-If you look at Huawei smartphones from the past, such as this Mate 30 Pro or P40 Pro, so while these were quite large, they were still within the bounds and thus smaller than the trend of other smartphones, which also made them premium.
-However, that changed with the Mate 40 Pro.
-With dimensions of 75,5 mm in width, 9,1 mm in thickness and a weight of 212 grams, it doesn't differ much from other big flagships.
+If you look at Huawei smartphones from the past, such as this Mate 30 Pro or P40 Pro, they were quite large, but still within the limits and thus smaller than the trend of other smartphones, which also made them high-quality.
+However, this changed with the Mate 40 Pro.
+With dimensions of 75,5 mm in width, 9,1 mm in thickness and a weight of 212 grams, it is no longer much different from other large flagships.
 One-handed operation is almost impossible.

 The frame of the smartphone is made of aluminum with a high-gloss finish, which feels very high quality.
 However, it is extremely thin because the display curves backwards by around 90 degrees in a large edge.
 It is also called a "waterfall display".
 This ensures that you can impress people very much and that the design looks extremely high-quality and expensive.
 In addition, you can double-tap the volume on both sides via an on-screen controller, which I used very much in everyday life and found to be much more practical than the regular volume control with buttons.
 Unlike the predecessor, these are still available.
 As beautiful and impressive as the waterfall display looks, you have to get by with visible discolouration in everyday life when you look at the screen from the front.